agarciamog/agarciamog.github.io/Resume.md

 <img align="left" hspace="20" src="https://agarciamog.github.io/img/boss.png">
 ## Summary
+Some brief text about myself and other things that do not fit into the bullets below
 * Some words about me like skills and goals
 * Some words about me like skills and goals
 * Some words about me like skills and goals